hashicorp/terraform-website/content/source/docs/extend/community/contributing.html.md

 Because acceptance tests create real resources, they often cost money to run.
-Because the resources only exist for a short period of time, the total amount of money required is usually a relatively small.
+Because the resources only exist for a short period of time, the total amount of money required is usually relatively small.
 Nevertheless, we don't want financial limitations to be a barrier to contribution, so if you are unable to pay to run acceptance tests for your contribution, simply mention this in your pull request.
 We will happily accept "best effort" implementations of